reduxframework/redux-framework/README.md

 * TAXONOMY METABOXES!
 * USER PROFILE METABOXES!
 * ICON SELECT Extension.
-* The Extendify Templates and Patterns library has been unbundled from Redux.
+* The Extendify Templates and Patterns library have been unbundled from Redux.
 To continue using Extendify, please download the standalone plugin from the WordPress.org repository: [https://wordpress.org/plugins/extendify](https://wordpress.org/plugins/extendify)

 ## New to Version 4.3 ##
 * METABOXES!